kdjordan/trepyx/README.md

 - Descibe basic offerings for the service.
 - Provide an on-demand Quote tool that allows a customer to calculate ther bill based on telecom services selected.
 - Email the sales team a lead when anybody reached out - with or without quote tool mentitoned above.
-- Insightly CRM integration where when customer fills out quote, CRM is populated with appropriate information
+- Insightly CRM integration where when customer fills out quote, CRM is populated with appropriate information.

 ### Arhitecture
 - VueJS front end